 If you struggle with smelly washable dog diapers that have a foul odor, even after you’ve laundered them, I have game changing tips to fix the problem.
-The answers are based in science and the cure requires a few adjustments to the way you do the wash.
+The answers are based in science and the cure requires just a few adjustments to the way you do the wash.

 Freshly laundered diapers that smell bad are a common problem for pet owners with incontinent dogs.
-It results in a love-hate relationship with machine washable diapers.
+It results in a love-hate relationship with machine-washable diapers.
 On one hand, people love how well cloth diapers keep an animal dry; and on the other hand, they hate how the material holds onto odors.

 A recent question about washable dog diapers started an interesting conversation with our readers.
 A pet mom wrote to say that her paralyzed dog had been diagnosed with a leaky bladder and cloth diapers had proven to be the best solution.